merchise/xotl.tools/docs/source/xoutil/future/subprocess.rst

 .. versionadded:: 1.2.1

-This module contains extensions to the `subprocess` standard library module.
+This module contains extensions to the `subprocess`:mod: standard library module.
 It may be used as a replacement of the standard.

 .. function:: call_and_check_output(args, *, stdin=None, shell=False)